Statutes and Articles

-- Memberships end by resignation, by expulsion, following termination of business activities, the loss of legal status or the dissolution of corporate partnerships.
+- Membership ends by resignation or expulsion or following termination of business activities, the loss of legal status or the dissolution of corporate partnerships.

-- Termination of membership may only be given in writing to the board.
+- Membership may only be terminated to the board in writing.
 The period of notice is six months to the end of the business year.

-- Expulsions of members are subject to a decision by the Board.
-Reasons for an expulsion may be the insolvency of the member company, the repeated refusal to settle membership fees or the violation of fundamental interests of the association.
-Members shall be informed of Board decisions in writing.
-Members have the right to appeal against expulsions within one month of receipt of the expulsion notice.
-Appeals must be made to the Board in writing.
-Decisions on appeals will be made by the next General Meeting.
+- Expulsions of members are subject to a decision by the board.
+Reasons for an expulsion may include the insolvency of the member company, a repeated refusal to pay membership fees or the violation of the fundamental interests of the association.
+Members shall be informed of the board’s decision in writing.
+Members have the right to appeal against an expulsion within one month of receipt of the expulsion notice.
+Appeals must be submitted to the board in writing.
+Decisions on appeals shall be made during the next general meeting.

-- Upon termination of membership there will be no reimbursement of membership fees paid.
-All rights to and shares in the association´s equity or property become void.
+- Upon termination of membership, membership fees shall not be reimbursed.
+All rights to and shares in the association’s equity or property become void.

-- Annual membership fees are payable by March 1 for the respective calendar year.
+- Annual membership fees for the calendar year are payable by 1 March.

-- In exceptions and upon application by members the Board is entitled to grant full or partial exemption from the obligation to pay membership fees or to extend the period of payment.
+- In exceptional cases and upon application by a member, the board is entitled to grant full or partial exemption from the obligation to pay membership fees or to extend the period of payment.

 - The organs of the association are: